guilhermegarcia/phonokit/README.md

 ### Prosodic Structures

-Phonotypst provides three functions for visualizing different levels of prosodic structure.
+Phonokit provides three functions for visualizing different levels of prosodic structure.
 The functions `syllable()`, `foot()` and `word()` below also have a `scale` argument (float) for adjusting the size of the resulting prosodic tree.
 Crucially, the scaling includes the tree, the text and the thickness of the lines in the tree.
 Furthermore, the length of each line dynamically adapts to the complexity of the representation, which results in a visually balanced figure.

 #### Syllable Level